lukapaunovic/convert-all-webp-back-to-jpg/README.md

 #Run
 ./convert.sh

-# Convert .jpg.webp, .png.webp, and .jpg to .webp in database to match scripts result
+# Convert .jpg.webp, .jpeg.webp, .png.webp, and .jpg to .webp in database to match scripts result
 # Must be run as site user or use sudo -H -uwww-data in front (replace www-data with web files user)

 wp search-replace --regex '(?i)\.png\.webp' '.jpg' --all-tables --report-changed-only